-As a part of your customer loyalty programme, you can call or send texts to people who were there in the last New Year’s guest list.
+As a part of your customer loyalty program, you can call or send texts to people who were there in the last New Year’s guest list.
 Contact them to ask if they would like to visit your restaurant this time around as well.
 All customers will love a warm invitation.
 This is an interesting way to customer relationship management and is bound to create a better rapport with your existing customers for customer retention.

 You can also equip various loyalty offers to attract new as well as your last year’s customers.

 Festive greetings should also be extended to your restaurant family which is incomplete without your customers.
 You can greet your customers over texts and email, and further invite them to your restaurant for the festive celebrations.
-Apart from expecting your clients to turn up at your restaurant, it also creates a good customer relationship and results in greater customer loyalty.
+Apart from expecting your clients to turn up at your restaurant, it also creates a good customer relationship and results in higher customer loyalty.

 3. Create New Menu Specials

-Have special dishes like steaks, roasts, fondues, caramel tarts, shallots, prawns, cakes, cookies and mulled wine in your restaurant menu.
+Have unique dishes like steaks, roasts, fondues, caramel tarts, shallots, prawns, cakes, cookies and mulled wine in your restaurant menu.
 You can also create a separate Christmas and New Year special section in the menu.
 Find out how to create a restaurant menu design that maximizes your sales here.

 5. Gift Coupons and Freebies